Canon XT vs Sony RX0 II

 It is notable that the XT has a hotshoe, while the RX0 II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX0 II is a recent model that features in the current product line-up of Sony.
-In contrast, the XT has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XT has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XT was succeeded by the Canon Xti.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XT and RX0 II can be found, respectively, in the Canon XT Manual (free pdf) or the online Sony RX0 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon XT and the Sony RX0 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.